nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete-task`, `delete-task x`, `...` (where x is larger than the list size or negative number)<br>
       Expected: Similar to previous.

+### Adding a lesson

+1. Adding a lesson while all lessons are being shown

+   1. Prerequisites:  List all lessons using the `list-lesson` command.

+   1. Test case: `lesson title:Tutorial tag:CS2101 desc:Most exciting lecture in NUS! day:Monday from:12:00 to:14:00 start:10-08-2020 end:10-11-2020`<br>
+      Expected: a new lesson with title 'Tutorial' is added to the lesson list, a lesson card will be displayed with the detailed info about the lesson at the lesson list panel.

+   1. Test case: `lesson title:Tutorial tag:CS2101 desc:Most exciting lecture in NUS! day:Monday from:12:00 to:14:00 start:10-08-2020 end:10-11-2020`<br>
+      Expected: No lesson is added because a lesson with the same details already exists in the lesson list.
+Status message informs user that lesson already exists.

+   1. Test case: `lesson title:Another Tutorial tag:CS2101 desc:Most exciting lecture in NUS! day:Monday from:12:00 to:14:00 start:10-08-2020 end:10-11-2020`<br>
+      Expected: No event is added because the lesson time is overlapping with another existing event or lesson in PlaNus.

+   1. Test case: `lesson title:lab `<br>
+      Expected: No lesson is added because not all compulsory field is filled.
+Status message shows invalid command format, and hint user for the correct command format.

+   1. Other incorrect adding lesson commands to try: `lesson`, `tutorial`, `...` (where command is not in correct format)<br>
+      Expected: Similar to previous.

+### Editing a lesson

+1. Editing a lesson while all lessons are being shown

+   1. Prerequisites:  List all lessons using the `list-lesson` command.
+There is at least one lesson exist in the PlaNus.

+   1. Test case: `edit-lesson 1 title: new title`<br>
+      Expected: The title of the first lesson displayed in the lesson list will be updated to "new title".

+   1. Test case: `edit-lesson 1 title: new title title: new title`<br>
+      Expected: No lesson will be edited because same attribute (in this case "title") is not allow to be input more than 1 times.

+   1. Test case: `edit-lesson title: new title`<br>
+      Expected: No lesson will be edited because the command is not valid as the index of the lesson is missing.

+   1. Other incorrect edit lesson commands to try: `edit-lesson`, `edit-lesson x`, `...` (where x is larger than the lesson list size or negative number)<br>
+      Expected: Similar to previous.

+### Finding lesson

+1. Find lesson while all lesson are being shown

+   1. Prerequisites: List all lesson using the `list-lesson` command.
+Multiple lessons are in the list.

+   1. Test case: `find-lesson title:tutorial`<br>
+      Expected: lessons with title including "tutorial" will be displayed

+   1. Test case: `find-lesson title:tutorial title:lab`<br>
+      Expected: lessons with title including either "tutorial" or "lab" will be displayed

+   1. Test case: `find-lesson datetime:10-11-2020 12:00`<br>
+      Expected: lessons happening on 10-1102020 at 12:00 will be displayed.

+   1. Other incorrect delete commands to try: `delete-lesson`, `delete-lesson x`, `...` (where x is larger than the list size or negative number)<br>
+      Expected: Similar to previous.

+### Deleting a lesson

+1. Deleting a lesson while all lesson(more than 3 lesson) are being shown

+   1. Prerequisites: List all lesson using the `list-lesson` command.
+Multiple(more than 3 ) lesson in the list.

+   1. Test case: `delete-lesson 1 3`<br>
+      Expected: First lesson and third lesson is deleted from the list.
+Title of the deleted lesson are shown in the status message.

+   1. Test case: `delete-lesson 1`<br>
+      Expected: First lesson is deleted from the list.
+Title of the lesson task shown in the status message.

+   1. Test case: `delete-lesson 0`<br>
+      Expected: No lesson is deleted.
+Error details shown in the status message. index is not a non-zero integer.

+   1. Other incorrect delete commands to try: `delete-lesson`, `delete-lesson x`, `...` (where x is larger than the list size or negative number)<br>
+      Expected: Similar to previous.

 ### Exiting the program